weijie-chen/weijie-chen/README.md

 I am a **macroeconomic analyst/trader** seeking for trading opportunities based on global macro framework, my favorite markets are currency and commodity.<br><br>
 I am also a fervent **quantitative researcher**, exploring in Bayesian time series and machine learning framework for short turn profit gain.

-The training materials in Github are 100% written by myself, used to be for new-hire training in my previous institute.
+The training materials in Github are 100% written by myself, used to be for new-hire training in my previous institute (hedge fund).
 Regularly I give training sessions to junior analysts or students who are interested in quantitative trading or research.

 | Course      | Description |
 | :-----        |    :----:   |